 Did you know?

-The fossilised footprints of a dinosaur are visible from the lighthouse.
+The fossilised footprints of a tetrapod are located near the lighthouse.
 A Tetrapod (the first four-legged animal with a backbone) stepped from water onto land here over 300 million years ago.

-On a good day from the lighthouse you’ll see the UNESCO World Heritage Site Skellig Michael and the remote Blasket Islands.
-You’ll also see the landing point for the transatlantic cable that connected Europe with North America for the first time in 1866.
-It marks the birth of our modern communications systems.
+From the lighthouse, you’ll see one of the landing points for the transatlantic cable that connected Europe with North America for the first time in 1866 – marking the birth of modern communication.